VIAME/VIAME/README.md

 ------------------

-To install, extract the binaries and place them in a directory of your choosing, for example C:\Program Files on Windows or /opt/viame on Linux.
+To install, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
 Alternatively, any directory of your choosing.

 **Linux:**